-As of July 25, 2012, we had 1,169 full-time equivalent employees, including 45 persons holding doctoral or medical doctor degrees.
+As of June 30, 2013, we had 1,325 full-time equivalent employees.
 Most of our employees are engaged directly in research, development, production, sales and marketing activities.
 We believe that the success of our business will depend, in part, on our ability to attract and retain qualified personnel.
 Our employees are not covered by a collective bargaining agreement, and we consider our relations with our employees to be good.